 Born Again

-In John Chapter 3 Jesus Christ speaks with Nicodemus concerning the kingdom and tells Nicodemus that a man must be “born again,” born of water and of the Spirit to enter into the kingdom of God.
+In John Chapter 3 Christ speaks with Nicodemus concerning the kingdom and tells Nicodemus that one must be “born again,” born of water and of the Spirit to enter the kingdom of God.

 John 3:3-5